 On our day twenty-one on the Camino Portugués, we walked four kilometers on our alternative Senda Litoral along the PO-325, then went farther inland to complete the day on the Coastal Route, walking through Vigo and later via the high, flat and easy plateau trail system, called the Camiño da Traída das Augas.

 While the walk was beautiful, and much better than we anticipated, it was a solitary walk.
 We saw almost no pilgrims on this day.
 Amazing!
 I had learned to lean into the silence, the solitude and the contemplative experience, at times chatting and processing with Rich, my husband.
 I had accepted that this was the purpose of my Camino.

-The elevation change was relatively easy for us, but with a significant climb of 150 meters (550 feet) out of Vigo and onto the plateau trail system, referred to above, followed by a steep descent into Redondela.
+The elevation change was relatively easy for us, but there is a significant climb of about 150 meters (550 feet) out of Vigo and onto the plateau trail system, referred to above, followed by a steep descent into Redondela.

 We awoke in our friends house, to a cool, clear morning.
 Once again, at the "Albergue de Glyvia" we had a lovely breakfast from our "Camino Mother."
 She was so gracious a hostess!

-There are options, to walk closer to the sea, than on the PO-325, especially after the Soccer Complex in San Miguel de Oia.
-There are no yellow arrows here, so you need a map, or a very detailed guide (of which I am unaware).
+There are options, to walk closer to the sea, rather than on the PO-325, especially after the Soccer Complex in San Miguel de Oia.
+There are no yellow arrows here, so you will need a map.
 There were no yellow arrows on the Senda Litoral on our day twenty, and there were none here on day twenty-one either on the Portuguese Way.